-You’ve likely seen us use the now trademarked term HyperLocal™ on our website, social media, and even on our newly released Socks.
+You’ve likely seen us use the now trademarked term HyperLocal™ on our website, social media, and even on our newly released socks.
 It’s a term that differentiates us from the rest of the global fast fashion industry.
-It's a wildly more responsible approach to producing environmentally positive products in a more sustainable way.
+It's a wildly more responsible approach to producing environmentally positive products even more sustainably.
 It’s a concept that we are extremely proud of and something we don’t take lightly.
 It’s a no-brainer for a more sustainable approach to business.
 But what does it actually mean?

 Hosiery mill located in Lexington, NC